We’re sharing 5 steps to creating a festive holiday mantel today!

-When you edit your mantel, be sure to take into consideration how the rest of your living room looks as well.
+When you edit your mantel, consider how the rest of your living room is decorated.

 If you have a lot going on, say with bookcases or other built-ins, you might want to keep it simple on the mantel, so it doesn’t read as Christmas cluttered.

 On the other hand, if your living room pieces are sparse or minimal, you might want to consider creating a festive holiday mantel that is full because you want it to be the focal point of the room.

 This year our tree is definitely the star of the show in the living room.

 So, we decided to keep our Champagne Wishes inspired festive holiday mantel as simple as possible.

 I found this budget-friendly champagne glitter garland at Joanns and am kicking myself for not getting more!

 While it leaves glitter all over the floor, it also adds a simple elegance that makes decorating for the holidays so easy.

 Instead of buying more decorations this year, we decided to invest in things we could use throughout the year like these remote-controlled candles.